Sri Aurobindo: Influence

 His influence has been wide-ranging.
 In India, S. K. Maitra, Anilbaran Roy and D. P. Chattopadhyaya commented on Sri Aurobindo's work.
-Writers on esotericism and traditional wisdom, such as Mircea Eliade, Paul Brunton, and Rene Guenon, all saw him as an authentic representative of the Indian spiritual tradition.
-Though Rene Guenon thought Sri Aurobindo's thoughts were betrayed by some of his followers and that some works published under his name were not authentic, since not traditional.
+Writers on esotericism and traditional wisdom, such as Mircea Eliade, Paul Brunton saw him as an authentic representative of the Indian spiritual tradition.

 Haridas Chaudhuri and Frederic Spiegelberg were among those who were inspired by Aurobindo, who worked on the newly formed American Academy of Asian Studies in San Francisco.
 Soon after, Chaudhuri and his wife Bina established the Cultural Integration Fellowship, from which later emerged the California Institute of Integral Studies.

 Sri Aurobindo influenced Subhash Chandra Bose to take an initiative of dedicating to Indian National Movement full-time.
 Bose writes, "The illustrious example of Arabindo Ghosh looms large before my vision.
 I feel that I am ready to make the sacrifice which that example demands of me."

 Karlheinz Stockhausen was heavily inspired by Satprem's writings about Sri Aurobindo during a week in May 1968, a time at which the composer was undergoing a personal crisis and had found Sri Aurobindo's philosophies were relevant to his feelings.
-After this experience, Stockhausen's music took a completely different turn, focusing on mysticism, that was to continue until the end of his career.

 Jean Gebser acknowledged Sri Aurobindo's influence on his work and referred to him several times in his writings.
 Thus, in The Invisible Origin he quotes a long passage from The Synthesis of Yoga.
 Gebser believes that he was "in some way brought into the extremely powerful spiritual field of force radiating through Sri Aurobindo."
 In his title Asia Smiles Differently he reports about his visit to the Sri Aurobindo Ashram and meeting with the Mother whom he calls an "exceptionally gifted person."

 After meeting Sri Aurobindo in Pondicherry in 1915, the Danish author and artist Johannes Hohlenberg published one of the first Yoga titles in Europe and later on wrote two essays on Sri Aurobindo.
 He also published extracts from The Life Divine in Danish translation.